Nomination Submission Deadline: February 1 each year

 - a full curriculum vitae (no page limits);

-- web-accessible links to the candidate’s three most significant research contributions (or paper or PDF copies if issues such as copyright make it impossible to set up a web link).
+- web-accessible links to the candidate’s three most significant research contributions (or PDF copies if issues such as copyright make it impossible to set up a web link).

 No other material (letters of support, etc.) can be included in the review process.